 5. Will seniors benefit from occupational therapy?

 Absolutely.
 Seniors experience various degrees of decline due to age-related illnesses and conditions.
 They are more likely to suffer from strokes and heart attacks, which can further limit what they can achieve independently.
 As they age, the elderly often become reliant on elder care, meal delivery services and family caregivers.
-Occupational therapy can help seniors slow down age-related issues and boost their independence.
+Occupational therapy can help seniors slow down age-related issues and boost their independence and increase safety.

 6. What kinds of things will occupational therapists do during a session?